The Six Traits of Writing

-The Six Traits have been the subject of great interest by educators since their development and this continues today.
-Many current criteria sheets, rubrics and assessment proformas for writing are based around the traits, most using similar formats, or modifications or innovations on the original framework.
+The Six Traits has been the subject of great interest by educators since its development and this continues today.
+Many current criteria sheets, rubrics and assessment proformas for writing are based around the Traits, most using similar formats or modifications or innovations on the original framework.

 In this full-day workshop for primary teachers, the Six Traits are explored and examined in relation to teaching goals, lesson examples and student work samples.
 The features of the +1, or presentation, are also discussed.

 - the Traits: ideas, organisation, voice, word choice, fluency, conventions, presentation

 - how the Traits relate to the writing process

 - recognising the Traits in students' writing

 - how to plan lessons using data from students' drafts

 - using rubrics for summative assessment and relating rubrics to NAPLAN writing criteria